Frank Lubin: Lithuanian national team

 When World War II broke out in 1939, Lubin was in Italy, coaching a Lithuanian women's team.
 Given that Nazi Germany was directly on the path back to Lithuania, Italian officials had to help the team to get back, through train and boat, avoiding Germany.
 Afterwards, Lubin fled Lithuania to California with his family, in the face of the upcoming Soviet invasion that happened one year later.
-Lubin continued to play for the Twentieth Century Fox team until 1955, when knee problems prompted him to retire.
+Lubin continued to play for the 20th Century Fox team until 1955, when knee problems prompted him to retire.
 For his contributions and for introducing the now basketball-mad country of Lithuania to the sport, Lubin is often called the "grandfather of Lithuanian basketball".

+Despite being an international basketball star of his era, Lubin never made any money off basketball.
+However, Lubin was offered a $7,000 contract ($2,000 less than he was at the time making at the 20th Century Studios) by the Minneapolis Lakers.

+In a 1989 interview Lubin narrated that "when after the war the Russian squad almost defeated USA, some were congratulating me, others were reproachful as they never heard that the Russians were playing basketball.
+After the war they were using these Lithuanians who I once trained.
+They took over many techniques and tactics knowledges.
+I was always observing from far when basketball traditions blossomed in Lithuania and gave such international stars like Arvydas Sabonis.
+I was proud that the Lithuanians shined more than the others in Seoul.
+It was mine team.
+Lithuanian team defeated the Americans, I was telling to the media..."

+In a 1992 interview Lubin said that he was "filled with pride" when he saw Lithuania competing again as an independent country at the 1992 Summer Olympics.